amadeus4dev-examples/amadeus-android/README.md

     }
 }
 ```

-As you can see we don't throw Exceptions (except for some specific api cases) in the api.
-But we provide a `Result.Error` object with all the informations you need to know what happend from the backend.
-Coroutines and exceptions are not good friends, so with this abstraction, you can handle every use cases you want in a safe way.
+As you can see, we don't throw `Exceptions` (except for some specific cases) in the API, but we provide a `Result.Error` object with all the information you need to know.
+Coroutines and exceptions are not good friends, so with this abstraction, you can handle every use case you want in a safe way.

 ## Initialization

-The client can be initialized using dedicated builder:
+The client can be initialized using a dedicated builder:

 ```kotlin
 val amadeus = Amadeus.Builder(context)